 I then asked her to travel back in time, using the feeling in her chest as a pathway, to the first time in her life she could remember feeling a similar sensation.
 After a few moments, an expression registered on her face that led me to ask, "What are you thinking about now?"

 "This doesn't make sense," she said, "but I'm thinking about how my mom didn't care about my feelings."
 That, of course, is a generality, or a "Table Top," and so I became curious about which table legs had given rise to that belief.

 I asked, "Which specific events do you remember that gave you the belief that your mom didn't care about your feelings?"

 We repeated this a number of times till she sighed deeply, which usually indicates some kind of physiological or psychological shift.
-I asked how strong the feeling in her chest was, and she said it was a five.
+I asked how strong the feeling in her chest was, and she said it was a 5 out of 10.

 "Yes, I told her I'd left them at school.
 So we drove back to school to find them.
 And of course they weren't there, and Mom thought they'd been lost."

 "So you found a way to escape from the boots," I said.

 "I found a way to escape from the boots and Mom never knew."

 "I was smart enough to leave the boots at a friend's house!"

 This was an important cognition, because it tied "boots" to "smart enough" which was a core belief that gave rise to the conviction that she was incapable of making more money than required to "just get by."
 The connection between a childhood event and the adult belief that had seemed so puzzling at the start of the session at last became clear.